nspiller/gnuplot-convolution/README.md

 gnuplot_convolution inputfile.dat -p 3 1 inputfile.dat -p 2 7
 ```

 Only the convolutions are plotted.
-The impulss spectrum can be plotted
+The impuls spectrum can be plotted
 with `--plot-impulses`

 The suffix `.dat` is automatically stripped from the input file